Triceps Tendonitis Specialist

 - Elevation: Keep the affected area elevated as much as possible.

 - Non-steroidal anti-inflammatory drugs (NSAIDs) may also be recommended to reduce inflammation and pain.
-If first-line treatment does not work, your doctor may inject a corticosteroid directly into the affected arm, or may recommend a platelet-rich plasma (PRP) injection and physical therapy.
+If first-line treatment does not work, Dr. Okoroha may inject a corticosteroid directly into the affected arm or may recommend a platelet-rich plasma (PRP) injection and physical therapy.

-If conservative treatment does not provide relief, surgery is performed.
+If conservative treatments do not alleviate your symptoms, Dr. Okoroha may perform surgery.
 Through surgery the tendon can be cut and reattached to an area of the elbow called the olecranon (tendon repair) or may require grafting.
 With grafting, a bone graft (transplanted bone tissue) is placed on the damaged site to fill the gap after removal of the damaged tendon.